Bio-innovation: Materials languages

 From this material, a process of drying and crushing is carried out to pass to the manufacturer by means of a recipe as in the traditional kitchen.
 It is left to dry while observing its transformations.

 Both pigments and natural dyes were used to give colour, turmeric, onion skin pigments, red cabbage avocado skin dyes, annatto seed and others have been used.

 The dyes were made from husks that were also used for the production of the biomaterial, reducing waste as much as possible and incorporating all the material into the process.

 On the basis of this research, the development of a bio colour palette based on natural pigments applied to different biomaterials is started, and continues under development

 Ocloya Studio artistic and multidisciplinary study that emphasises new ideas, languages and possible solutions for the textile and fashion present that involves thinking about the past at the same time as the future.

-Starting from the research of each characteristic, he started experimenting with base recipes, playing with the given colour or varying it in the same manufacturing process by combining ingredients or modifying the ph of the dye.
+Starting from the research of each characteristic, she started experimenting with base recipes, playing with the given colour or varying it in the same manufacturing process by combining ingredients or modifying the ph of the dye.

 Banana peel, turmeric, avocado dye, avocado peel, orange peel, gelatine, water, cherry ink, glycerine, wax